Jdruwe/image-flusher/README.md

 # Image Flusher

-The image flusher is a Chrome extension developer by Jeroen Druwé (druwe.jeroen@gmail.com).
+The image flusher is a Chrome extension developed by Jeroen Druwé (druwe.jeroen@gmail.com).
 The extension allows the user to easily flush image from the varnish cache using a Jenkins job in the background.